Phaeocystis: Symbiosis

 Phaeocystis species are endosymbionts to acantharian radiolarians.
-Acantharians collected in different ocean basins host different species of Phaeocystis has their dominant symbionts: P. antarctica is found as the primary symbiont to acantharians in the Southern Ocean and P. cordata and P. jahnii are among the dominant symbionts found in acantharians collected in warm oligotrophic regions of the Indian and Pacific oceans.
+Acantharians collected in different ocean basins host different species of Phaeocystis as their dominant symbionts: P. antarctica is found as the primary symbiont to acantharians in the Southern Ocean and P. cordata and P. jahnii are among the dominant symbionts found in acantharians collected in warm oligotrophic regions of the Indian and Pacific oceans.
 In addition to the described Phaeocystis species, sequences belonging to the molecular clade Phaeo02 often make up a majority of symbiotic sequences recovered from acantharians in warm-water regions.
 Whether or not this symbiosis represents a true mutualism with both partners benefiting, is debated.
 Extreme cellular remodeling is observed in symbiotic Phaeocystis, including a drastic increase in chloroplast number and an enlarged central vacuole.
 This phenotypic change is probably induced by the host to increase photosynthetic output by symbionts, but if it renders symbiotic cells incapable of future cell-division, the symbiosis is a dead end for Phaeocystis.
 The symbiosis is ecologically relevant because it creates primary production hot spots in low-nutrient regions, but it remains to be determined how the symbiosis has affected Phaeocystis evolution.